JohnZh/johnzh.github.io/_posts/projects/2019-09-19-fitness-script-help-en.md

 end
 {% endhighlight %}

-- Different with [Completed training program](#complete_training_structure)，HIIT training program has HIIT sign, HIIT sets and exercise time of single action，see line 4
+- Different with [Completed training program](#complete_training_structure), HIIT training program has HIIT sign, HIIT sets and exercise time of single action, see line 4
 - For action, name is **Required**
 - For action, notes are optional